 As comforting as working from your bed or favourite spot on the sofa sounds, selecting a space specifically for work will increase your productivity.
 If possible, choose a separate room with a good source of natural light, which can become your dedicated home office.
 Using different spaces in your home, like this, can help to create a physical distinction between working and relaxing, making the boundaries between home-life and work-life much clearer.
 If this option isn’t available to you, opt for a space in your home which is furthest from household noise and distractions.

 For employees who spend several hours each day at their desks, looking into the ergonomic factors relating to your desk set-up is a must.
 Making small enhancements to workstations can have a wealth of benefits, from reducing the likelihood of lower back pain and tension headaches, through to increasing energy levels and boosting confidence.
-Try to follow these steps from the NHS for setting up your desk to improve comfort, posture and productivity whilst working from home.
+Try to follow these steps for improving your posture and setting up your desk in an ergonomic way.

 While there are many benefits to working from home, it can introduce a number of new distractions to contend with.
 It might become tempting to start household chores during work time or to turn on the TV whilst at home.
 To overcome these potential distractions, try to allocate a certain time for completing housework and ensure that your workspace is clean and tidy, ahead of the working day.
 Instead of turning on the TV, try listening to music instead.
 Research from Harvard Medical School explains how listening to certain types of music at different times can boost your mood, reduce stress levels and enhance cognitive performance.
 Not only will you overcome a distraction, but you will discover a solution that boosts productivity instead!